 - 500 word essay on the importance of research to their future plans

 - A narrative description of the research.
-This should include an introduction with clear statement of purpose, methods and materials, and listing of pertinent references.
-It should be no longer than two pages.
+This should include an introduction with clear statement of purpose, methods and materials, timeline for the work, and listing of pertinent references.
+It should be no longer than three pages.

 - A one-page budget summary.

 - Itemize as specifically as possible; no miscellaneous line item, please!

 - The budget should be comprehensive to include the full project; however, since typical grants will be in the $100-$500 range, projects requiring more funding than this should include a short statement that indicates source(s) from which additional funding will be sought (e.g. institution cost sharing, another grant, etc.)